llvm-project/llvm-project-phab/llvm/docs/LangRef.rst

 ``ptrval`` to type ``pty2``.
 It can be a *no-op cast* or a complex value modification, depending on the target and the address space pair.
 Pointer conversions within the same address space must be performed with the ``bitcast`` instruction.
 Note that if the address space conversion is legal then both result and operand refer to the same memory location.
+For a defined result, the inverse cast to the original address space should yield the original pointer value.
+A defined pointer computation derived from the casted value should be equivalent to an offset computed in the original address space and then casted. i.e. addrspacecast (getelementptr %ptr, %index) is equivalent to getelementptr (addrspacecast %ptr), %index.

 Example:
 """"""""